 Sue Webster, Communication & Membership

-Sue has worked in a media/marketing environment for the past 20 years.
+Sue has been with SBFC since July 2014.
+Before joining SBFC she worked in a media/marketing environment for 20+ years.
 Her experience ranges from work in the corporate sector to working with small business and non-profit organizations.
-A native Boisean, Sue has Idaho in her blood and fond childhood memories of camping with her family on the SF of the Salmon each summer.
-The summers always guaranteed trips to hot springs, huckleberry picking, and watching hundreds of salmon spawning.
 Sue’s home base is Boise, but she spends as much time as possible in the McCall area hiking, paddling, skiing, and snowshoeing.
-The summer of 2015 will be the beginning of a new chapter – exploring the Frank and Selway.

 Joseph Hudek, Moose Creek Lead Wilderness Steward

 Joey grew up in the suburbs of Chicago where he spent his summers camping in Wisconsin at Devil's Lake State Park.
-In 2011, after spending a semester in Antarctica doing field research, he graduated from the University of Illinois at Chicago with a bachelors degree in earth and environmental sciences.
-Joey's first experience with western landscapes was as a corpsmember with the Montana Conservation Corps in 2012.
-Since then, he has worked for conservation corps in Arizona and Colorado and spent two more seasons with the MCC.
+He graduated from the University of Illinois at Chicago with a bachelors degree in earth and environmental sciences.
+Joey has worked for conservation corps in Montana, Arizona and Colorado.
 All of these experiences have taught Joey how important wild places are and that they need to be protected.
 He is excited to continue to protect these wild landscapes as he joins us for a third season with SBFC!

 Josh Page, Frank Church Lead Wilderness Steward

 Josh grew up in a small farming community in rural Michigan.
 Hunting, fishing and camping as a kid gave him his first taste of outdoor recreation, and a summer trip to Rocky Mountain National Park began a love for the west that refuses to subside.
-In 2015, Josh joined the BackCountry Trails Program with the California Conservation Corps, where he lived in a tent for half a year straight and first learned trail maintenance.
-2016 led him to the Montana Conservation Corps where he helped lead a crew in the Bitterroot in building a pack bridge and making crosscuts sing.
-The following year with MCC was spent as a Field Rover where Josh gave a helping trail hand all over Montana, Idaho and Wyoming.
-Now, Josh is ready to join SBFC to open up and explore as much of the Frank as a season will allow!
+Josh has worked for numerous conservation corps, including the California Conservation Corps and the Montana Conservation Corps.
+Josh is returning for a second season with SBFC to explore even more of the Frank!

-Josh will be leading the Middle Fork, Bighorn Crags, & Upper Marble Creek volunteer projects this season.
+Josh will be leading the Middle Fork, Bighorn Crags, & Upper Marble Creek volunteer projects on the Salmon-Challis and Payette National Forests this season.

 Connor Adams, Powell Lead Wilderness Steward

 Connor grew up in New York State and cut his backcountry teeth in the Adirondack Mountains.
-After some time living abroad and a northbound thru hike of the Appalachian Trail, he finally made the long overdue move out west to the Rockies.
-After serving with the Montana Conservation Corps for two seasons in the Bob Marshall Wilderness, he is excited to bring his passion for wildlands and traditional tools to a season of trails in the Selway.
-When not living out of a pack in the woods, Connor enjoys playing music, cycling, snowboarding, and cooking (front and backcountry).
-Connor is back for a third season with SBFC!
+After some time living abroad and a northbound thru hike of the Appalachian Trail, he came out west to serve with the Montana Conservation Corps for two seasons in the Bob Marshall Wilderness.
+After fearlessly leading SBFC’s Trail Crew for two seasons, Connor is excited to return for another season- this time to work with volunteers and Wilderness Ranger interns!

 Trevor Fero, Wilderness Trail Crew Leader

 Trevor grew up in Evanston, Illinois where he developed a passion for the outdoors through his time with the Boy Scouts of America.
-Before working for the Selway-Bitterroot Frank Church Foundation he spent two summers guiding canoe trips in the Boundary Waters of Minnesota for the Boy Scouts and, last season, completed a Conservation Corps internship through the Bob Marshall Wilderness Foundation.
+He spent two summers guiding canoe trips in the Boundary Waters of Minnesota and one season as an intern with the Bob Marshall Wilderness Foundation before SBFC.
 These experiences helped shape his love for wilderness areas and working for non-profits.
-Trevor is looking forward to working for the SBFC Foundation because not only does he get to work outside in beautiful wild spaces, he gets to share this experience and his love for the outdoors with others.
-Trevor is back for a third season in the Selway with SBFC!
+After two years on SBFC’s Wilderness trail crew, Trevor is back for a third season, and this time, he will be leading the crew.

 William Thelen, Wilderness Trail Crew Member